 And, if it’s damaged to the point where you can’t get data off of it, and you have no backups… (and please tell me you have backups.) …then there goes your script.
 Heck, there goes your life, for most of us.

-In close, please don’t let my sky-is-falling poo-poo’ing of the coffee shop writing groove bust your chops.
+In close, please don’t let my poorly-phrased, not-funny, sky-is-falling take on coffee shop screenwriting bust your chops.
 After all, what’s good for some caffeinated screenwriting geese isn’t necessarily good for the caffeinated screenwriting gander.
-If you love the coffee shop, and you love to write there, and it helps you get into your script, keep on starbuckin’!
+If you love the coffee shop, and you love to write there, and it helps you get into your script, keep the coffee coming!

 Just don’t say I didn’t warn you about someone pouring scalding hot coffee on you, stealing your laptop, and then destroying your identity.
 Happy writing!